 - 2. The Service Director for Personal Care and Support (Older Adults) holds the responsibility for a range of diverse services across the County.
 These include assessment and care management services as well as some direct provision of services to people predominantly over the age of 65 years.
-Older adults services generally consist of: - Services for older people who have mental health issues - Services to people in a hospital setting - Community-based services provided in people's own homes - Residential and respite services - Services providing support and assistance to carers. - 3.
+Older adults services consist of: - Services for older people who have mental health issues - Services to people in a hospital setting - Community-based services provided in people's own homes - Residential and respite services - Specialist short term services such as intermediate care and assessment beds - Services providing support and assistance to carers - Safeguarding investigations to protect the most vulnerable - 3.
 Demographics The Local Picture The expected increase in the number of older adults across Nottinghamshire is well documented and understood.
 Currently, 18.1% of the population are over the age of 65 years (150,200) with a predicted increase of 29% by 2025 (194,500).
 In particular the increase in people over the age of 85 is of significance as the majority of services are provided to those over the age of 80.
-The table below gives the latest predictions for the County in comparison to similar Counties.
+The table over the page gives the latest predictions for the County in comparison to similar Counties.